Skip to content

 At the beginning of each 6-week release cycle, the Rust compiler team will review the set of outstanding future compatibility warnings and nominate some of them for Final Comment Period.
 Toward the end of the cycle, we will review any comments and make a final determination whether to convert the warning into a hard error or remove it entirely.

-@kennytm kennytm added A-lint Area: Lints (warnings about flaws in source code) such as unused_mut.
-C-tracking-issue Category: A tracking issue for an RFC or an unstable feature.
-T-lang Relevant to the language team, which will review and decide on the PR/issue. labels Dec 22, 2017
+@kennytm kennytm added A-lints Area: Lints (warnings about flaws in source code) such as unused_mut.
+C-tracking-issue Category: An issue tracking the progress of sth. like the implementation of an RFC T-lang Relevant to the language team, which will review and decide on the PR/issue. labels Dec 22, 2017

 CAD97 added a commit to CAD97/rust that referenced this issue Dec 23, 2017